Driveway Gravel Calculator

 How deep should my gravel be?

 Typical depth is 4 to 6 inches for residential use.
-For heavier vehicles or softer soil, consider up to 8 inches.
+For heavier vehicles, softer soil or deeper sub‑base layers, consider up to 8 inches.

 Why does the calculator ask for both inner and outer arc measurements?